-In \cite{ginsburg1964bounded}, Ginsburg and Spanier show (Theorem 5.1) that a context free grammar $G$ generates a bounded language if and only if the sets $L_A(G)$ and $R_A(G)$ are commutative for all non-terminals $A$, where $L_A$ and $R_A$ are respectively the sets of possible $w$ and $u$ in productions $A\prodstar wAu$.
-They also give an algorithm to decide this (which \cite{Gawrychowski2008} improves to be polynomial time).
+In \cite{ginsburg1964bounded}, Ginsburg and Spanier show (Theorem 5.1) that a context-free grammar $G$ generates a bounded language if and only if the sets $L_A(G)$ and $R_A(G)$ are commutative for all non-terminals $A$, where $L_A$ and $R_A$ are respectively the sets of possible $w$ and $u$ in productions $A\prodstar wAu$.
+They also give an algorithm to decide this (which \cite{gawrychowski2008finding} improves to be in polynomial time).

 We generalise this to our problem by showing that $G$ generates a language with polynomial antichain growth if and only $L_A(G)$ and also the sets $R_{A,w}(G)$ of possible $u$ for each fixed $w$ are chains, and that otherwise $\LL(G)$ has exponential antichain growth.
 However, we will show that the problem of distinguishing the two cases is undecidable, by reduction from the CFG intersection emptiness problem.